"Mr. Roy is a

 Club where I play tennis and racquetball in addition to attending fun

 part, I keep a positive outlook on life always and don't stress out

 about things.
 I also have regular massage therapy from the best

-therapist I've ever had at Massage Envy.
-One has to take care of
+therapist I've ever had at Massage Envy since 2010.
+One has to

 I am also a techie too.
 My house is full of the latest gadgets